Categories > Books > Harry Potter > A Horcrux’s Fate

 “Say something,” he snapped.
 “What?
 What is it?”

-And maybe that’s what he was now.
+And maybe that was what he was now.

 “Please, Harry,” she said gently, voice soft and careful.
 “Just… let me explain before you get angry.”

 His jaw clenched.
 That was never a good sign.
-That tone—he knew it too well.
+That tone; he knew it too well.
 That was the voice people used before saying something they knew would hurt.

 “What did you do?” he said, too quickly.
 It came out like an accusation, but he couldn’t stop it.
 Dread was clawing its way up his throat, hot and choking.